DC Solar: Company history

 The company was founded in 2008 in Concord, California, by Jeffrey Carpoff, an auto mechanic.
 Berkshire Hathaway invested $340 million in the company.
-The company supplied solar panels, named Solar Eclipse, to various higher education facilities (using a subsidiary, DC Solar Freedom, for education-related partnerships) such as California State University and Long Beach City College and various NASCAR tracks; it also sponsored Chip Ganassi Racing and several races in the NASCAR calendar in 2018.
+The company supplied solar panels, named Solar Eclipse, to various higher education facilities (using a subsidiary, DC Solar Freedom, for education-related partnerships) such as California State University Northridge and Long Beach City College, as well as Phoenix, Arizona and various NASCAR tracks.
+It also sponsored Chip Ganassi Racing and several races in the NASCAR calendar in 2018.
 Prior to the 2018 FBI raid, the Internal Revenue Service had investigated the company in 2016 for financial irregularities regarding the company's dealings.

 The company was raided by the FBI in December 2018 amidst allegations of Ponzi scheme associated with the company, and the company later filed for Chapter 11 bankruptcy.
 According to the FBI and a later SEC investigation, it was alleged that Carpoff and his wife, Paulette, promised 17 investors between 2011 and 2018 federal solar tax credits, lease payments, and profits, but instead spent lavishly on properties, jets, jewelry, a semi-professional baseball team (Martinez Clippers), sponsoring trips and vacations and even work wardrobes for family members, and sponsorship deals for Chip Ganassi Racing and various NASCAR races.
 Meanwhile, the majority of the lease revenue was being paid with money from new investors, and as many as three-quarters of the mobile solar generators the company claimed to have built (17,000 units) never existed.
 GPS trackers purportedly attached to deployed units to verify their locations were buried instead to make it appear that the units were operational and where they were supposed to be.

 In 2019, federal authorities auctioned a car collection they amassed of more than 150 classic and contemporary cars, including Kyle Larson's car that won the 2018 Coca-Cola Firecracker 250 race.
 The raid prompted Chip Ganassi Racing to shut down their NASCAR Xfinity Series team and a lawsuit between International Speedway Corporation and SunTrust Bank regarding the fate of the generators.
 The Carpoffs pled guilty to wire fraud and money laundering in January 2020, forfeiting $120 million in assets.
 Four other business partners pled guilty to crimes.

 On November 9, 2021, Jeffery Carpoff was sentenced to 30 years in prison after he pleaded guilty to charges of conspiracy to commit wire fraud and money laundering.
 In addition to Jeffery his wife Paulette Carpoff and five other defendants also pleaded guilty to similar charges in relation to the scheme.